 News Anchor Jobs in USA with Visa Sponsorship

-News anchor positions qualify for H-1B and O-1 visa sponsorship when requiring a bachelor's degree in journalism, communications, or related field.
+News anchor positions qualify for H-1B visa and O-1 visa sponsorship when requiring a bachelor's degree in journalism, communications, or related field.
 Major networks and local stations sponsor international talent, though broadcast media roles often face additional scrutiny regarding nonimmigrant intent due to high visibility and public nature.
 For detailed occupation requirements, see the O*NET profile.

 See All News Anchor Jobs